sofiamip/sofiamip.github.io/index.md

 groups from around the world to run this common set of experiments using a variety of coupled climate and ocean-only models.

-Data from this international multi-model ensemble will be shared for analyis, and synthesized into a series of publications.
+Data from this international multi-model ensemble will be shared for analysis, and synthesized into a series of publications.
 Further information will be made available here as the initiative progresses.